WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Fix a bug in the bounds checking when unbiffing tilesets.
   * Document [GET|READ]_STRREF_[F|S|FS] and the corresponding actions.
   * Fix unset-variable regression in ADD_AREA_REGION.
+  * HANDLE_CHARSETS does not recurse over the wrong directory.
+  * HANDLE_CHARSETS does not convert files present in noconvert_array.

 Version 237:
   * The argument to --use-lang is lower-cased.